ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

 You must remove any virtual server instances from the back-end server pool before you start this task.
 Auto scale requires an empty back-end server pool; an empty back-end pool has no servers that are attached to it.

-## Create Instance templates for VSI
+## Create Instance templates for virtual server instances
 {: #ha-auto-scale-inst-temp}
 {: step}

-To create an Auto scale instance template for the VSI, complete the following steps:
+To create an Auto scale instance template for the virtual server instance, complete the following steps:
 1. From the VPC overview page, scroll down to **Auto scale** and click **Instance templates**.
 2. Click **Create +**.
 3. In the New instance template: